CryptoBlades/cb-multifarm-bot/README.md

 ## Run

-- `npm start` - To run in production
+- `npm start` - To run the bot
-- `npm run test` - To run tests
+- `npm run test` - To run the bot in test mode